Summer Program Stats

 The Firm Says

 The goal of our summer program is to provide a unique and personalized experience for a small group of top, litigation-focused students.
 Our exclusive program provides our summer associates with a realistic and thorough perspective of life as an associate at our firm.
 With partner mentors tailoring assignments to the summer’s preferences and associate mentors providing guidance and friendship, summer associates are fully integrated into case teams from day one and encouraged to share ideas, thoughts, and work product.
 All summer associates have the opportunity to go to court, attend depositions, and get face time with clients.
-In addition to exciting professional experience, summer associates are invited to participate in all firm social activities, from our annual summer party to weekly firm happy hours and our traditional firm hike.
+In addition to receiving exciting professional experience, summer associates are invited to participate in all firm social activities, such as the annual summer party, weekly firm happy hours, and our traditional firm hike.